noahehall/theBookOfNoah/0current/hashicorp/consul.md

 ## consul connect

 - uses envoy as the sidecar proxy attached to every service
-- manages service-to-service comms: ensuring
+- manages service-to-service authnz, comms, and msg encryption
+- enables traffric management to support canary testing, a/b tests, and blue/green deployments

 ## consul agent